IBM/slack-wrench/packages/blocks/README.md

 });
 ```

-## Truncation
+## Limits

 The Slack API fails completely if all of the various fields don't meet the length requirements outlined in their documentation.
 This is a lot to keep track of, so this package makes an attempt at sane defaults for cutting off content so that your requests to the Slack APIs won't error, even if you have very long dynamic content.

-Depending on the field, different default behavior regarding truncation of content that is too long is applied.
+Depending on the type of the field being limited, different default limit behavior is applied.

 ### Defaults